 Registering Civil Partnership in Scotland

-4. There is published guidance for anyone who has developed coronavirus symptoms, however mild, about getting tested and the need for self-isolation.
-All of us must continue to minimise the opportunity for Coronavirus (COVID-19) to spread from one person to another.
+Scotland has moved out of the levels system but everyone should continue to act carefully and remain cautious.
+There is published guidance for anyone who has developed coronavirus symptoms, however mild, about getting tested and the need for self-isolation.

 Submitting notice of intention to marry or enter a civil partnership

-5. The first step is to submit a notice of intention to marry or enter a civil partnership to your local registration office.
 Notices can be submitted in person or by post.
-As in Phase 2 high-priority activities in registration offices will continue, we would encourage people to submit notices by post, to reduce the amount of face to face contact time spent in the registration office.
+We would encourage people to submit notices by post to reduce the amount of face to face contact time spent in the registration office.

 Dealing with your marriage or civil partnership notice